The Copenhagen canals are glowing with lights on the kayaks and decorations on the building on the Santa Lucia Parade, Copenhagen

 When is Saint Lucia Day Celebrated in Copenhagen?

-How is Santa Lucia Parade Celebrated?
+How is the Copenhagen Santa Lucia Parade Celebrated?

 Santa Lucia parade first started in Sweden and spread to Denmark in 1944.

-In Denmark traditions, the Santa Lucia parade is the procession of young girls dressed in white robes, with a red ribbon on their waist.
+In Danish traditions, the Santa Lucia parade is the procession of young girls dressed in white robes, with a red ribbon on their waist.
 The lead girl or Saint Lucia wears a crown of candles while the other girls following her hold candles in their hands.
 They walk through the streets, singing the traditional Santa Lucia song.

 Although Denmark is predominantly secular today, many Danish Christmas traditions still have strong ties to Christian history.
 Santa Lucia Day is no exception.
-For Danes, the day is less about religion and more about celebrating light, community, and togetherness.

 What is the Santa Lucia Parade?